mdenitti/ufo/README.md

 ## Installation

-To install the application, simply clone the repository and run the composer install command.
+To install the application, simply clone the repository in your htdocs folder, edit the .env example file with your database and database credentials.

 ## Usage